 The Largest Rainforests in the World

 The world's largest rainforests are concentrated in a few key regions, each with its own unique features and ecological significance.
-These include the Amazon rainforest in South America, the Congo rainforest in Central Africa, and the rainforests of Southeast Asia, particularly those found in Indonesia, Malaysia, and Papua New Guinea.
+But these include the Amazon rainforest in South America, the Congo rainforest in Central Africa, and the rainforests of Southeast Asia, particularly those found in Indonesia, Malaysia, and Papua New Guinea.
 Each of these rainforests plays a vital role in global climate regulation, biodiversity conservation, and the livelihoods of millions of people.

 Comprehensive Overview